iGEM-Engineering/iGEM-distribution/README.md

 - The `main` branch is only for releases, and the `develop` branch only for approved and validated pre-release material. `main` should have very few commits, mostly just release tags.
 - All proposed changes should be made on new branches off of `develop`.
-- In order to incorporate a proposed change, make a pull request from the change branch into `develop` and request review from other contributors.
-    - Automated validation checks make sure your contribution is well-organized. **Do not merge any pull that is failing validation!**
-    - GitHub doesn't visualize Excel diffs well, so a GitHub action creates CSV exports to allow the change to be more easily reviewed and discussed.
+    - Give your branch a short informative name like `small-molecule-inducers` or `IP-free-fluorescence`.

-_Example: You see some missing constructs in a sensors package and want to add them.
+    - _Example: You see some missing constructs in a sensors package and want to add them.
 First, you make a new `add-missing-sensors` branch off of `develop`.
 You edit the package Excel file to add the sensors, commit, and push.
 GitHub automatically creates CSV exports in the `views` directory for the package.
 Satisfied with what you see, you create a pull request and ask a colleague to review and merge._
+- In order to incorporate a proposed change, make a pull request from the change branch into `develop` and request review from other contributors.
+    - Make sure that your pull request includes a clear explanation of the nature of the contribution, the value of including it, and justification of the functionality of the parts.
+    - No branch should be merged without an independent review that approves the pull request.
+    - Automated validation checks make sure your contribution is well-organized. **Do not merge any pull that is failing validation!**
+    - GitHub doesn't visualize Excel diffs well, so a GitHub action creates CSV exports to allow the change to be more easily reviewed and discussed.
+- You can also further branch and pull request off of branches.
+   - _Example: somebody is working on a `CRISPR-repressors` branch, and you want suggest new composite constructs using their repressors.
+First, you make a new `composite-CRISPR-repressors` branch from their branch.
+You add your changes on that branch, then set up a pull request from `composite-CRISPR-repressors` into `CRISPR-repressors` and ask them to review your pull request.